macksm3/homesmarts/README.md

 # homesmarts
 exercise in posting any website to github

-My personal website at second week of the course
+This started as my personal website at second week of the course

+it has evolves from there as skills grow